-Design Portfolio (25%)
+Design Portfolio (30%)

 The design portfolio should be a maximum of ten A3 sheets on one side only or equivalent.
 All text must be size 12.
+Word count 10,000 words.
 All titles should not exceed size 16.
-Students may present the portfolio in an electronic format.
-Students should understand that the design process is non-linear and creativity should be evident throughout the process.
+Students may present the portfolio electronically.
+Skills required for the portfolio include CAD, Hand graphics, Analysis, Report writing and self regulation.

-Manufacturing (25%)
+Manufacturing (20%)